-Many tenants are justifiably concerned about their safety as they seek out a new home.
-Older apartments may be coated in lead based paint or use insulation containing asbestos.
-In addition, certain neighborhoods may play host to various kinds of criminal activity.
-While landlords are often responsible for ensuring the safety of their tenants, there are certain activities tenants can do to protect themselves.
+Many renters are concerned about their safety as they look for a new home.
+Older apartments may be covered in lead-based paint or use insulation containing asbestos.
+In addition, criminal activity may be common in some neighborhoods.
+While landlords are often responsible for ensuring the safety of their rental properties, there are certain activities renters can do to protect themselves.

-Ensuring that a building is free from criminal activity is usually the landlord's responsibility.
-Many jurisdictions require that each apartment has a deadbolt and pin lock in the door handle so that tenants can adequately secure their living space.
-Depending on the crime statistics of the surrounding area, landlords may want to take other sensible precautions like installing exterior lights or trimming tall hedges to discourage criminal activity and increase visibility.
+Ensuring the rental property is free from criminal activity is usually the landlord's responsibility.
+Many local laws require that each apartment has a deadbolt and pin lock in the door handle.
+This ensures a renter is able to adequately secure their living space.
+Depending on the crime statistics of the surrounding area, landlords may want to take other security measures like installing exterior lights or trimming tall plants to discourage criminal activity and increase visibility.

-Landlords must also keep their buildings free of illegal activity, such as the manufacture and distribution of illegal drugs.
+Landlords must also keep their buildings free of illegal activity, such as drug dealing.
 Most leases have a provision prohibiting any sort of illegal activity within the rental units.
-If the landlord discovers illegal activity he or she may evict the tenant on that basis alone.
+If the landlord discovers illegal activity they may evict the renter on that basis alone.

-Even though it's primarily the landlord's duty to make sure the apartment building is safe, there are some common-sense things tenants can do to protect themselves.
+Even though it is mainly the landlord's duty to make sure the apartment building is safe, there are some common-sense things you can do to protect yourself.

 Every renter has the right to live in a safe home, free from health hazards and dangerous criminal activity.
 If you believe your landlord has failed in their duty to provide a safe place to live, you might want to explore your legal options.
 A local landlord-tenant attorney can help you determine whether you have a valid claim.